 k) This subsection (k) does not apply to volunteers.

-1) The owner or operator has a duty to comply with all the requirements set forth in Section 2-20 of the Act regarding the employment of carnival workers, criminal history records checks, sex offender registry checks and the maintenance of a substance abuse policy for carnival workers.
+1) The owner or operator has a duty to comply with all the requirements set forth in Section 2-20 of the Act regarding the employment of carnival or amusement enterprise workers, criminal history records checks, sex offender registry checks, and the maintenance of a substance abuse policy for carnival or amusement enterprise workers.

 2) The owner or operator shall be required to acknowledge in writing that the owner or operator understands its obligations under the Act and confirm that the required criminal history records check and national search of sex offender registry checks have been performed.
-Upon annual inspection or reinspection, the owner or operator shall provide written evidence that the criminal history records check and the sex offender registry check have been completed for each carnival worker in its employ.
-If the documentation is not available upon inspection, the Department may grant the owner or operator five calendar days to obtain and provide documentation to the Department showing that the checks were requested and the results were received for each carnival worker.
+Upon annual inspection or reinspection, the owner or operator shall provide written evidence that the criminal history records check and the sex offender registry check have been completed for each carnival or amusement enterprise worker in its employ.
+If the documentation is not available upon inspection, the Department may grant the owner or operator five calendar days to obtain and provide documentation to the Department showing that the checks were requested and the results were received for each carnival or amusement enterprise worker.
 An owner or operator shall provide copies of the results of the criminal records check and the sex offender registry checks to the Department upon inspection or upon request by the Department.
 These records shall be maintained by the owner or operator for a period of two years unless the records relate to an ongoing investigation or enforcement action under the Act, in which case the records must be maintained until after their destruction is authorized by the Department or court order.

-3) The owner or operator shall also be required to provide written documentation that he or she maintains a substance abuse policy that includes random drug testing of carnival workers.
+3) The owner or operator shall also be required to provide written documentation that he or she maintains a substance abuse policy that includes random drug testing of carnival or amusement enterprise workers.

 (Source: Amended at 44 Ill.
 Reg. ______, effective ____________)